cosmosquad-labs/squad/x/liquidstaking/spec/02_state.md

 }
 ```

-LiquidValidators: `0xc0 | OperatorAddrLen (1 byte) | OperatorAddr -> ProtocolBuffer(liquidValidator)`
+LiquidValidators: `0xc0 | OperatorAddrLen (1 byte) | OperatorAddr -> ProtocolBuffer(LiquidValidator)`

 ### Status

 A liquid validator has the following status:

 - `Active`: active validators are the whitelisted validators who are governed and elected by governance process.
-Delegators' delegations are equally distributed to all liquid validators.
-If they commit misbehavior, they can be slashed and delisted from the active validator set.
-Liquid stakers who unbond their delegation must wait for the duration of the `UnStakingTime`.
-It is a chain-specific parameter.
-During the unbonding period, they are still exposed to being slashed for any liquid validator’s misbehavior.
+Delegators' delegations are distributed to all liquid validators that correspond to their weight.

-- `Inactive`: inactive validators are the ones that do not meet active conditions (see below section), but has delegation shares in `LiquidStakingProxyAcc`.
-Note that inactive liquid validator's `Weight` would end up zero.
+- `Inactive`: inactive validators are the ones that do not meet active conditions (see below section)

 ```go
 const (